Alex Call Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to give up 172 total home runs at a rate of 1.1 per game (15th in baseball).
+- The Rays surrendered 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- In his last appearance on Saturday, Oct.
-8, the 27-year-old righty threw in relief and went 1 2/3 scoreless innings against the Cleveland Guardians.
+- In his last appearance on Wednesday, Oct.
+5, the 26-year-old lefty, started and went 4 2/3 innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.